Photos © by Jo Lommen

 The National Graflex was marketed as a camera more or less suitable for woman probably because of its small size.
 However, the National was a general purpose miniature camera capable of the most precise photographic accomplishment, albeit not easy to handle for the amateur photographer due to its complicated shutter setting protocol.
 On the other hand the National camera has a lot of features such as direct full view focusing by the mirror and ground glass.
 Even a good working build in collapsible magnifier is a standard feature.
 Graflex advertisement promised: "eliminates Picture Taking Guess work".

+The garden shed.
 View through the build in magnifier

 Takes 10 pictures 2 ¼ x 2 ½ inch on 120 film- 8 Exposures roll film.
 Furthermore a good working film counter coupled to an automatic film winding stop once the next frame has been positioned.
 The lens is a B&L Tessar series 1c f=3,5.
 An exposure guide on the inside of the top cover shows the calculated shutter speed and lens setting for under all thinkable conditions.
 Interchangeable lens Series II only.
 Available lenses B&L Tessar f=3,5 75 mm and B&L Telephoto f=6,5 140 mm.